fieldtrip/website/tutorial/sleep.md

     cfg.toi           = [(-padding_buffer-1.5):0.1:(1.5+padding_buffer)]; % 0.1 s steps
     event_freq = ft_freqanalysis(cfg, data_continuous_nonREM_EEG_events);

-Visualize the event related time-frequency around the event time-locked to the trough.
+Visualize the event-related time-frequency around the event time-locked to the trough.
 What activity other than the frequency band that is _not_ in the frequency band used for detection, when does it typically occur, before, after, or during the event.

     % view the time-frequency of a slow wave or spindle event figure